Crystal Sky Pictures

-Crystal Sky Pictures is an American independent film production company founded in 1991 and owned by producer Steven Paul, The company supplanted Paul Entertainment, a previous production company that was headed by Stuart and Steven Paul that was formed in the early 1980s.
+Crystal Sky Pictures is an American independent film production company founded in 1991 and owned by producer Steven Paul.

+The company supplanted Paul Entertainment, a previous production company that was headed by Stuart and Steven Paul that was formed in 1978.
+The company's first production was Falling in Love Again, which was released in 1980.

 The company's predecessor, Paul Entertainment, planned a three-picture program by 1988, and Eric Breiman said that they would run the studio, and would have co-production partner Victory Productions International to create their own feature films.